miohtama/opsec/source/team/index.rst

 **Sensitive data access by administrators is logged?** Yes / No

-All actions on administrators accessing and manipulating sensitive data are logged.
+All actions related to administrators’ accessing and manipulating sensitive data are logged.
+This includes direct database connections, API services and other internal access methods.

-In the case of privacy breach claims these logs can be used to reconstruct the scenario who have been accessing or manipulating the data.
+In case of privacy breach claims, these logs can be used to reconstruct the scenario regarding who has been accessing or manipulating the data.
+Sensitive data access logs protect against insider threats.
+Knowing that one cannot get away without being caught discourages malicious attempts.

-This can be implementd e.g. by storing the full HTTP access logs, including POST parameters, from all logged in administrators.
+Access logs should be detailed as possible, including timestamp and details of performed actions.
+Access logging can be implemented, for example, by storing the full HTTP request logs, including POST parameters and body, from all logged-in administrators.

-See also :ref:`log-server`.
+See also :ref:`log-server` and :ref:`user-audit-logs`.